pviscone/ponGo/README.md

 #### Play

-Player1: q UP/ a Down Player2: o UP/ l Down
+Player1: Q UP/ A Down

+Player2: O UP/ L Down

 Key controls can be changed in `controls.go` Other game settings (ball speed, etc.) can be changed in `main.go` in the `Game` struct initialization